What is EXCEL VLOOKUP FUNCTION

 - range_lookup: Use false or 0 to make an exact match and true or 1 for an appropriate match.
 The default is True.

 To master the VLOOKUP function we need to try it out in an example, so make sure to check out the below one:

 1. Using VLOOKUP for Categories

-In below example, I have a list of students with marks they have scored.
-And, in the remarks column, I want to a grade according to their marks.
+In the below example, we have a list of students with marks they have scored, and in the remarks column, we want to a grade according to their marks.

-In above marks list, I want to add remarks as per below category range.
-In this, I have two option to use.
-One is to create a nesting formula with IF Function which is a little bit time-consuming.
-And, the second option is to create a formula with VLOOKUP with an appropriate match.
+FIRST is to create a nesting formula with IF which is a little bit time-consuming, and the SECOND option is to create a formula with VLOOKUP with an appropriate match.

-I am using “MIN MARKS” column to match the lookup value & I am getting value in return from “Remarks” column.
+I am using the “MIN MARKS” column to match the lookup value and I am getting value in return from the “Remarks” column.

-I have already mentioned that when you use True & there is no exact match of lookup value then it will return the next smallest value from the lookup value.
+I have already mentioned that when you use TRUE and there is no exact match lookup value then it will return the next smallest value from the lookup value.